gradikay/python-cipher-funcion/README.md

-A python program that cyphers a hidden message from a file.
+# A Python program that ciphers a hidden message from a file